KILDARE PLACE SCHOOL

 The school is a community where moral values such as honesty, truthfulness, justice, fairness sensitivity to others and civic responsibility are nurtured and developed.
 The justification of these values is based on Biblical teaching interpreted by the Church.

-K.P.S. is the practising school of the Church of Ireland College of Education and has links with the Church of Ireland Parish of Rathmines.
-On occasions pupils attend services in the College Chapel and Holy Trinity Church, Rathmines.
-The Rector of Rathmines may be invited to address school assemblies.
+K.P.S. is the Parish school of the Church of Ireland Parish of Rathmines with Harold's Cross.
+On occasions pupils attend services in Holy Trinity Church, Rathmines.
+The Rector/Curate regularly attend school assemblies.

 Religious Education occupies a central position in the school curriculum and is regarded as a core subject.
 Generally speaking all pupils in the school attend classes in Religious Education which are based on the curriculum for Religious Education devised by the Board of Education of the General Synod of the Church of Ireland.
 Copies of the curriculum handbooks may be obtained on loan for inspection purposes from the School Principal.